yonicd/ggedit/README.md

 ggedit is a package that helps users bridge the gap between making a plot and getting all of those pesky plot aesthetics just right, all while keeping everything portable for further research and collaboration.

 ggedit is powered by a Shiny gadget where the user inputs a ggplot plot object or a list of ggplot objects.
-You can run ggedit directly from the console from the Addin menu within RStudio.
+You can run ggedit directly from the console or from the Addin menu within RStudio.

 Short clip from [rstudio::conf 2017](https://www.rstudio.com/conference/) (13:40-19:40)